pluralsight/guides/in-review/ruby-ruby-on-rails/5-simple-important-tips-for-ruby-on-rails/article.md

+Ruby on Rails is a popular framework used to create online applications.
+Below I've listed some tips for newcomers to the Ruby system.

 **Callbacks** - Use them wisely!

 - Callbacks are really useful.
 They can help you achieve really nice things within your Ruby on Rails application.
 However, using a lot of callbacks, or especially chained callbacks can be really problematic - i.e. what would happen if one fails?
 Do all of them fail?